SixArm/rust-quick-guide/doc/crates/axum/examples/index.md

 }
 ```

-In this example, we define a web service that receieves HTTP GET requests, and responds with "Hello, world!".
+In this example, we define a web service that receieves HTTP GET requests, and responds with "Hello, World!".

 We define an asynchronous function `hello`.
-It returns the static string "Hello, world!".
+It returns the static string "Hello, World!".

 We define a router using the `Router::new()` function, and use the `route()` method to define a route that maps the root URL (`"/"`) to the hello_world handler function.